-- 1. Opioid pain relievers (e.g., OxyContin, Vicodin)-usually prescribed to treat moderate to severe pain.
-Opioids are abused to get high, to relax or relieve tension, or to "self-treat" pain. - 2.
-Stimulants (e.g., Ritalin, Adderall)-most often prescribed to treat attention deficit hyperactivity disorder (ADHD) and narcolepsy, a sleep disorder.
-Stimulants are abused to increase alertness and focus, to stay awake, to lose weight, or to get high. - 3.
+1. Opioid pain relievers (e.g., OxyContin, Vicodin)-usually prescribed to treat moderate to severe pain.
+Opioids are abused to get high, to relax or relieve tension, or to "self-treat" pain.

+- 2. Stimulants (e.g., Ritalin, Adderall)-most often prescribed to treat attention deficit hyperactivity disorder (ADHD) and narcolepsy, a sleep disorder.
+Stimulants are abused to increase alertness and focus, to stay awake, to lose weight, or to feel their pleasurable effects ("getting high"). - 3.
 Central Nervous System (CNS) depressants (e.g., Valium, Xanax)-used to treat anxiety and sleep disorders.
 Central Nervous System depressants, which include sedatives and tranquilizers, are abused to relax, to get high, or to counter the effects of other legal or illegal drugs.